 - You should tie shoulder length hair back with a red or black band and your hair must not be obviously coloured - You may wear one pair of simple stud earrings only, one in the lobe of each ear.
-This is the only jewellery you are allowed to wear - You are allowed an inexpensive watch of plain design - You are required to wear School uniform, including your blazer/jacket, on daily journeys to and from School - Sixth Formers must adhere to the Sixth Form dress code (see school uniform and dress code policy) - Your clothing must be clearly named - Your skirt should hang no more than 6cm above the knee - Trainer socks are not permitted - Patent shoes are not permitted - Only a school coat is permitted in school
+This is the only jewellery you are allowed to wear - You are allowed an inexpensive watch of plain design.
+Smart watches are not permitted. - You are required to wear School uniform, including your blazer/jacket, on daily journeys to and from School - Sixth Formers must adhere to the Sixth Form dress code (see school uniform and dress code policy) - Your clothing must be clearly named - Your skirt should hang no more than 6cm above the knee - Trainer socks are not permitted - Patent shoes are not permitted - Only a school coat is permitted in school

-Students who do not adhere to these guidelines should be flagged using iSAMS and placed on a Uniform Report after three defaults.
+Students who do not adhere to these guidelines should be flagged using iSAMS.

-Guidelines for staff dress are outlined in the staff code of conduct.
+Guidelines for staff dress are outlined in the Staff Handbook.